 Like humans, dogs are susceptible to dangerous bacteria like Salmonella and E. coli.
 If your dog consumes contaminated meat, they may experience severe side effects, including:

-Additionally, bones from beef, chicken, and other sources are unsafe for dogs, as they can cause cracked teeth, choking, and even punctures in your dog’s stomach.
+Additionally, bones from beef, chicken and other sources are unsafe for dogs.
+They can cause choking, cracking of teeth and even punctures in your dog’s stomach.

-And while many pet owners swear by feeding their dog a raw diet due to benefits like a shinier coat, higher energy levels, etc., many of these benefits come as a direct result of feeding a high-fat diet—something that can be achieved without the dangerous side effects of consuming raw meat.
+Many pet owners swear by feeding their dog a raw diet due to benefits like a shinier coat, higher energy levels, etc. But many of these benefits come as a direct result of feeding a high-fat diet—something that can be achieved without the dangerous side effects of consuming raw meat.

 Finally, feeding your dog raw meat or a raw diet has the potential to create nutritional deficiencies or excesses that can lead to serious health issues down the road.

 Diet is one of the most complicated components of healthy living (in both humans and dogs), which is why Lucy Pet has taken great care to develop balanced dog foods made with real meat to support optimal health and happy living!